Building Contractor License

 - Plumbers, electricians, mechanical and fire or other specialized trades people for whom another license is required by the city; and

-- A homeowner who builds, constructs, alters, repairs, adds to, moves, or wrecks any building or structure, or any portion thereof that constitutes the owner’s residence or a building or structure accessory thereto, that is intended for the owner’s personal use.
+- A homeowner who builds, constructs, alters, repairs, adds to, moves, or demolishes any building or structure, or any portion thereof, that constitutes the owner’s residence or an accessory building or structure and is intended for the owner’s personal use.
 This exception is available only as to one such building or structure during a calendar year.

 Other than a homeowner performing work on their own home, no person shall perform any work as a contractor in the city without first obtaining a city contractor’s license to perform such work.

-No permit shall be issued for work to be done by a person who does not have a valid, current license as required by the city for the type of work to be performed, except a homeowner performing work on their own home.
+Permits will not be issud for work to be done by a person who does not have a valid, current license as required by the city for the type of work to be performed, except a homeowner performing work on their own home.

 No person other than a Class A or Class B licensed contractor shall perform work requiring the supervision of an architect or structural engineer.

 To obtain a new contractor license or renew a license, the contractor must: